-Serve our Tea Party Tea Sandwiches – 3 filling recipes for the perfect pairing with afternoon tea.
+Serve our Tea Party Tea Sandwiches with 3 filling recipes for the perfect pairing with afternoon tea.
 These finger sandwiches are a wonderful option for Mother’s day, bridal or baby showers, or sandwich appetizers for a party.
-If you’re planning on entertaining with tea then you’ll definitely want to grab these party sandwich recipes.
+If you’re planning and gathering tea party ideas then you’ll definitely want to grab these party sandwich recipes.

 WHAT'S IN THIS GUIDE?